andyfam/javascript/readme.md

 # Spread Operator

-Spread operator used to unpacking iterable element like array, string.
+Spread operator `...` used to unpacking iterable element like array, string.

+# Rest Parameter

+Rest parameter `...` used to bundle multiple parameters into an array.